TopBiketoursPortugal/TopBikeToursPortugal/content/pages/bike-hollidays/index.en.md

   **ROUTE CLASSIFICATION**

-  * **Easy:** Mostly flat terrain with daily distances up to 15 km.
+  * **Easy (1/5):** Mostly flat terrain with daily distances up to 15 km.
 Inexperiente level.

-  * **Easy to moderate**: Mostly flat terrain with daily distances between 15 km and 25 km.
+  * **Easy to moderate(2/5)**: Mostly flat terrain with daily distances between 15 km and 25 km.
 Short climbs up to 30% of the whole route.
 For inexperiente hikers with some fitness preparation.

-  * **Moderate:** Terrain can be in dirt roads or trails.
+  * **Moderate(3/5):** Terrain can be in dirt roads or trails.
 Mostly flat with daily distances between 15 km and 25 km with some climbs up to 40% of the whole route.
 For walkers with fitness preparation.

-  * **Moderate to hard:** Terrain can be in dirt roads or trails.
+  * **Moderate to hard(4/5):** Terrain can be in dirt roads or trails.
 Daily distances between 15 km and 25 km with moderate climbs up to 60% of the whole route.
 For hikers with fitness preparation that want to challenge themselves.

-  * **Hard:** Terrain can be in dirt roads or trails.
+  * **Hard(5/5):** Terrain can be in dirt roads or trails.
 Daily distances between 15 km and 30 km with strong climbs up to 60% of the whole route.
 For experienced hikers.

   **NOTES:** Walking Holidays with guide available in the following languages: Portuguese, Spanish and English.